Prevention and Control of Seasonal Influenza With Vaccines

 Read a letter issued by the Department of Health and Human Services in conjunction with the AAFP and other organizations urging health care providers to recommend that pregnant and postpartum women receive the influenza vaccine.

-The AAFP supports annual mandatory influenza immunization for health care personnel (HCP) except for religious or medical reasons (not personal preferences).
+The AAFP supports annual mandatory influenza immunization for health care personnel (HCP) except for refusal due to a documented allergy or medical contraindication.
 If HCP are not vaccinated, policies to adjust practice activities during flu season are appropriate (e.g. wear masks, refrain from direct patient care).
-(Board Chair approved June, 2011)
+(Board of Directors, May 2016)

 Trivalent recombinant influenza vaccine (RIV3) is considered egg-free and may be given to persons aged 18 years and older who have no other contraindications.